khlam/discord-sandboxed/README.md

 Discord-Sandbox works around this issue and enables system-wide push-to-talk while respecting your privacy.
 This is accomplished using a separate key-press detection library, [iohook](https://www.npmjs.com/package/iohook), and mediating its interaction with Discord.
-This separates your activity from Discord without compromising any usability.
+This separates your activity from Discord without compromising usability.

 When your push-to-talk key is held down, the renderer process will send a `backspace` key-down keycode,